epitron/upm/README.md

 Wraps all known package managers to provide a consistent and pretty interface, along with advanced features not supported by all tools, such as like rollback and pinning.

+You'll get the same colorized and piped-to-less result set for every package tool, and you'll only have to remember one set of commands.

 ## Usage:

 ```